RedPointGlobal/redpoint-rpi/README.md

 ```
 If any errors occur during the upgrade, the deployment API will provide relevant details in the response.
 Please analyze these details and resolve any issues before attempting to re-run the upgrade.
 ### Demo Installation
-In a Demo installation, RPI is set up using the default configurations provided by the Helm Chart.
-This includes:
+In a Demo installation, the steps mirror those of a Greenfield installation.
+However, in this case, RPI is configured using the default settings provided by the Helm Chart, which includes:

   - Containerized SQL Server for the Operations databases
   - Redis as the Cache Provider